Remedies for Non Performance Contract

 Under contract law, small businesses and other parties are only afforded the right to void a contract as a last resort measure.
 Additionally, small businesses can often remedy the non-performance of a contract without having to cancel the contract or take their case to court.

 If you need help with remedies for non-performance of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.